Top 10 Reasons Why the K-Pop Industry is Horrible

 The obsessive K-pop fans, putting the idols under stress.

-23 Female idols wear heels to the point that their feet are deformed
+Female idols are forced to wear heels to the point that their feet become deformed